kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 * A path to a bootstrap `kubeconfig` file to provide the bootstrap token and URL for the server
 * Optional: instructions to rotate certificates

-The bootstrap `kubeconfig` should be in a path available to the kubelet, e.g. `/var/lib/kubelet/bootstrap-kubeconfig`.
+The bootstrap `kubeconfig` should be in a path available to the kubelet, for example `/var/lib/kubelet/bootstrap-kubeconfig`.

 Its format is identical to a normal `kubeconfig` file.
 A sample file might look as follows: